helloblock/helloblock-app/tutorials/how-to-build-a-wallet-1-draft.md

 Bitcoin Transactions work by checking if a particular transaction refers to a previous transaction.
 This gets checked all the way back to the original 'coinbase' transaction, generated by the Bitcoin miners.

-You cannot use a previous transaction output that has already been spent.
-This would be double spending.
+We cannot use a previous transaction output that has already been spent.
+That would be double spending.

 Therefore, we can only use unspent previous transaction outputs ("UTXO"/"unspents" for short) in order to build valid future transactions.

-An address's would be the sum of all the unspents.
+The address balance is be the sum of all the unspents.
 In order words, it is the sum of all the Bitcoins that has been received minus the Bitcoins that have been sent.

 There are 3 important fields we need to get when using unspents. (see byte map above)
  1. Previous Transaction Hash